 Donations to the MSC Mission Office Overseas Aid Fund for Clean Water, Disadvantaged Youth, HIV-AIDS and Health, or Environmental projects are all tax deductable.
 Or if you prefer your donation to be used within Australia then donations to the MSC Mission Office Necessitous Circumstance Fund go to helping people and communities in Australia.
-Donate before 30th of June to receive your receipt for tax deduction in the current tax year.
-Thank you for your support.
+Donations to Missions and are not tax deductable and go to fund our religious Fathers, Brothers, and Sisters in mission areas.
+General donations help with the running costs of our offices in Australia and other countries and costs to inspect projects.

 How to Donate